avivajpeyi/dev_site/content/slides/journal_club/sbi_for_sgwb/index.md

 ---

+### Some thoughts

+- The good:
+  - 'Implicit marginalisation' may enable focused study (without global fit)!
+  - Fewer evaluations of the model needed!
+- The ~bad~ not so good:
+  - Doest use LnL even when known (no gradients)
+  - Requires robust models for noise (slow! [look at this plot](https://avivajpeyi.github.io/lisa_notes/_images/runtime.png))
+  - Need to model _all_ signals in data generation?
+  - MLA architecture...
+- The ugly:
+  - MCMC comparison for data with transients unfair?

+---

 ### Future work

-- comples noise model
+- More complex noise model
-- longer data duration
+- Longer data duration
+- Additional data channels
 - other "SBI" blocks for the global fit

----

-### SBI thoughts

-- Focused analysis and 'implicit marginalisation' is neat!
-- Fewer evaluations of the model needed -- good in sitations where the model is expensive to evaluate
-- doest use gradient information for lnL... sometimes we know the Lnl
-- How does SBI perform if all params are important?
-- What if the model for noise/SGWB is not the best?
-  - How would this work with a non-parametric model?

 ---